frontend-fun/react-hooks-typescript-tome/docs/3-control/arrays.md

 // `findIndex` gives you the index of the element matching a condition const firstLowPriceIndex = prices.findIndex((price: number): boolean => price < 10);
-console.log("Index of irst low price is", firstLowPriceIndex);
+console.log("Index of first low price is", firstLowPriceIndex);

 // `every` checks if a condition holds for each element (repeatedly and) const allLowPrices = prices.every((price: number): boolean => price < 10);